Spaceship Earth (Epcot): Postponed 2020s update

 On August 25, 2019, it was announced that, as part of a multi-year renovation of Epcot, Spaceship Earth would be updated with a new narrative about the human experience and the art of storytelling under the new name Spaceship Earth: Our Shared Story.
 An ethereal "story light" would guide guests as they traveled through the attraction.
 The attraction was initially scheduled to close for this update on May 26, 2020, however this was indefinitely delayed due to the temporary closure of all Walt Disney World parks on March 16 due to the COVID-19 pandemic.

 When Epcot officially reopened in July 2020, Disney confirmed that Spaceship Earth's new update had been indefinitely postponed.
 A spokesperson for Disney said, "As with most businesses during this period, we are further evaluating long-term project plans.
 The decision was made to postpone development of the 'Mary Poppins'-inspired attraction and Spaceship Earth at this time."
 However, in 2022, the concept art for the attraction were leaked on reportedly shows the new and reimagined scenes from the attraction.

-At D23 2024 on August 10, 2024, it was announced that a new lounge called Geo–82 and Geo–82 Fireworks Experience, which will take the place of the former Siemens lounge attached to Spaceship Earth and will open on June 4, with reservations, which will opening on May 6, 2025, and it would be reserved for adults only.
+At D23 2024 on August 10, 2024, it was announced that a new lounge called Geo–82 and Geo–82 Fireworks Experience, would take the place of the former Siemens lounge attached to Spaceship Earth.
+The lounge opened on June 4, 2025, with reservations opening on May 6, 2025, and is reserved for adults only.

+At D23 2026, it was revealed that Spaceship Earth would get an update, which is rather than using the Our Shared Story subtitle, though no official timeline was announced.
+Disney Imagineering executive Ali Rubenstein stated at the event "Today, Spaceship Earth focuses on the story of human communication.
+We’re broadening that… our new version of Spaceship Earth will be about human connection...Spaceship Earth will remain classically EPCOT—a journey through time celebrating the progress made possible through human connection."